deliaBlue/FDP/README.md

 ## Data Preparation

-This directory includes the `bash` scripts used to turn the sample files into the required format for the workflow and prepare the genomic resources.
+This directory includes the `bash` scripts used to turn the sample files into the required format for the workflow.

 ## Expression Analysis